Crater Lakes National Park

-Crater Lakes is a national park in Far North Queensland, Queensland, Australia, 1367 km northwest of Brisbane.
+Crater Lakes is a national park in Far North Queensland, Queensland, Australia, 1,367 km northwest of Brisbane.
 The park contains two volcanically-formed lakes, Lake Barrine and Lake Eacham (Yidyam).
-Both lakes have walking trails around the lake; boat tours are also given at Lake Barrine.
+Both lakes have walking trails around each lake; boat tours are also given at Lake Barrine.

-One of the recognizable features of the park are giant bull kauri pine trees (Agathis australis).
+One of the recognizable features of the park are giant bull kauri pine trees (Agathis microstachya).

-The average elevation of the terrain is 729 meters.
+The average elevation of the terrain is 729 metres.

 History

 In 1934, the Queensland Government created Lake Barrine National Park and Lake Eacham National Park.
 In 1988, UNESCO declared the Wet Tropics of Queensland a World Heritage Site with 14 areas protected, one of which was 484 ha at Lake Barrine and 505 ha at Lake Eacham.
 In 1994, the Queensland Government merged Lake Barrine National Park and Lake Eacham National Park to form Crater Lakes National Park.